cppf/basic-parser/README.md

 - `friend` function used as multiple includes
 - was reusing `x` in parser which caused problems

 `27.06.2019`
 - ast needs transformation

+`30.06.2019`
+- how do you have line numbers or labels in lines
+- how do you keep track of it
+- close needs to validates es to ints and call1 close

 ```
 Subhajit Sahu